 San Diego’s Chinese Historical Museum Features History that Spans the Globe

-The museum’s permanent collection includes artifacts from both sides of the Pacific, including meticulously researched models of old Chinatown as well as a Chinese fishing village to better represent both worlds Chinese Americans held as their roots.
-The museum in fact is housed in a former mission building for Chinese immigrants.
-The museum expanded with additions in 2004 to better accommodate its growing collection.
-The Sun Yat-Sen Memorial Extension, thanks to a generous endowment from his descendants, features a modern gallery and lecture hall that houses rotating exhibits.
+The museum’s permanent collection includes artifacts from both sides of the Pacific.
+Additionally, there’s well researched models of old Chinatown and a Chinese fishing village to better represent both worlds Chinese Americans held as their roots.
+Housed in a former mission building for Chinese immigrants, the museum expanded in 2004 to better accommodate its growing collection.
+The Sun Yat-Sen Memorial Extension, thanks to a generous donation from his descendants, features a modern gallery and lecture hall housing rotating exhibits.

 A Mission of Educational Outreach

 This museum also reaches beyond its doors to serve the community.
 Since 1998, the museum sponsors outreach programs into local school systems in order to better tell the history of Chinese Americans in the settlement of California.
 Student and community groups are encouraged to take tours of the museum.
 Classroom exhibit presentations bring the history to the local schools themselves.
 This helps serve as an educational outreach to further support the museum’s mission of service to the community.